PrefectHQ/prefect-aws/docs/ecs_guide.md

 - Use `prefect config view` to see the values for `PREFECT_API_URL`.
 For the `PREFECT_API_KEY`, organization tier can create a [service account](https://docs.prefect.io/latest/cloud/users/service-accounts/) for the worker, personal tiers can pass a user’s API key here.
 - Replace `<your-ecs-task-role-arn>` with the ARN of the IAM role you created in Step 1, and `<your-ecr-image>` with the URI of the Docker image you pushed to Amazon ECR.
+- As you can see the CPU and Memory allocations are relatively small given that the workers main responsibility is to submit work _not_ to execute your Prefect flow.

 !!! tip
     To avoid hardcoding your API key into the task definition JSON see [how to add environment variables to the container definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-secrets-manager.html#secrets-envvar-secrets-manager-update-container-definition).

-## Step 3: Create an ECS Service to Host and Restart your worker as needed
+## Step 3: Create an ECS Service to run your Worker

-Finally, you can create an ECS Fargate service that will run your Prefect worker task without needing to manage the underlying EC2 instances.
+Finally, you can create an service that will manage your Prefect worker.

 Here are the steps:

 1. Open a terminal window and run the following command to create an ECS Fargate service: